 -- news site for getting more upto speed on them https://cointelegraph.com

--- Hold a split of coins.. stuff like bitcoin, dash, ether, gollum, monero and zcash are all interesting.. need to get bitcoin first, then its easy to move over.. the first two wallets i suggested have built in multi crypto support so can exchange the coins they support.
+-- Hold a split of coins.. stuff like bitcoin, dash, ether, gollum, monero and zcash are all interesting.. need to get bitcoin first, then its easy to move over.. exodus.io, the first wallet i suggested has built in multi crypto support so can exchange the coins they support.

 -- Dash, monero, zcash have privacy features which is why some like them, obviously for something to succeed as a form of global money it would need this feature